 This is an active place.
-An active volcano spewing lava and ash on its way from the 4,000 summit of Kilauea until it enters the sea with a steam crash of hot lava with the cool ocean waters.
+An active volcano spews lava and ash on its way from the 4,000 foot summit of Kilauea until it enters the sea with a steam crash of hot lava with the cool ocean waters.
 It relays the history of the awesome islands of Hawaii in its most raw, natural sense.
 Yes, it is beautiful.
-But it is a beauty showing the power of nature to change landscape in powerful proportions."
+But it is a beauty showing the power of nature to change landscape in powerful proportions.

 Hawaii Volcanoes Then